Links on Android Authority may earn us a commission. Learn more.

-If you purchase any of the Samsung Galaxy S10 smartphones, you will be able to use a very cool feature that the company calls Wireless PowerShare.
+If you purchase any of the Samsung Galaxy S10 smartphones, you can use a very cool feature that the company calls Wireless PowerShare.
 Basically, those phones can also charge up almost any other smartphone or other devices that support the Qi wireless charging standard.

 Read more: Best Samsung smartphones